-These components are required of some AAHC applications.
+These components are required of some ALMIFI applications.

-- Proof of Private, Nonprofit Status - Final Federally Negotiated Indirect Cost Rate Agreement - Digital Products Plan - Detailed Condition Reports and/or Conservation Treatment Proposals
+- Proof of Private, Nonprofit Status

+- Final Federally Negotiated Indirect Cost Rate Agreement

+- Digital Products Plan

 The second category of application components is that of Conditionally Required Documents.
-Some applications must include one, two, or even all four of these, and it's your job to figure out which are required for yours.
+Some applications must include one, two, or even all three of these, and it's your job to figure out which are required for yours.

 - If you are applying as a nonprofit, then you must include your proof of nonprofit status issued by the Internal Revenue Service.
-We will not accept a letter of State sales tax exemption as proof of nonprofit status. - If you are using a federally negotiated indirect cost rate in your budget, then you must include a copy of your final rate agreement. - If you will create digital products during the course of your project, then you must complete and submit a Digital Products Plan. - If you are requesting support for conservation treatment, then you must include detailed condition reports and/or formal conservation treatment proposals.
+We will not accept a letter of State sales tax exemption as proof of nonprofit status. - If you are using a federally negotiated indirect cost rate in your budget, then you must include a copy of your final rate agreement. - If you will create digital products during the course of your project, then you must complete and submit a Digital Products Plan.